DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/selection/showCheckBoxesMode.md

 The possible values are:

 - *"onClick"*
 The selection column is always shown.
-Checkboxes appear once a user clicks anywhere in it, or if two or more rows are selected [programmatically](/Documentation/Guide/Widgets/DataGrid/Selection/#API/Initial_and_Runtime_Selection) or using [keyboard shortcuts](/Documentation/Guide/Widgets/DataGrid/Keyboard_Support/).
+Checkboxes appear once a user clicks in the column or if two or more rows are selected [programmatically](/Documentation/Guide/Widgets/DataGrid/Selection/#API/Initial_and_Runtime_Selection) or using [keyboard shortcuts](/Documentation/Guide/Widgets/DataGrid/Keyboard_Support/).
 Checkboxes disappear once row selection is canceled.

 - *"onLongTap"*
 The selection column with all the checkboxes appears and disappears on long tap (click and hold).